Geography and Politics

 People and Economy

-Ethiopia is ranked 173 out of 187 countries on the Human Development Index.
-There are approximately 20.5 million mobile phones in Ethiopia, but only 447,300 Internet users.
-The major difficulties facing Ethiopia include poor cultivation practices and frequent drought; however recent efforts by the Ethiopian government as well as foreign investors have strengthened Ethiopia's agricultural (makes up approximately 47% of GDP) resilience.
+Tanzania is ranked 159 out of 187 countries on the Human Development Index.
+There are approximately 27.2 million mobile phones in Tanzania, but only 678,000 Internet users.
+The major difficulties facing Tanzania include poverty, land degradation, deforestation, and corruption.